nf-core/imcyto/docs/output.md

 ## Pipeline prerequisites

 - `mcd`, `ome.tiff` or `txt` data file(s) without any spaces in the file name.
-Associated antibody panel should contain metal and antibody information in the form of "metal_antibody" e.g. `89Y_CD45`.
+Associated antibody panel should contain metal and antibody information in the form of "metal_antibody" e.g. "89Y_CD45".

-- **metadata.csv** file containing your antibody panel to identify which corresponding .tiff files are to be put into full_stack and ilastik_stack folders (example shown in **Pipeline Workflow Schematic**).
-File should contain only three columns titled ‘metal’, ‘full_stack’ and ‘ilastik_stack’. ‘metal’ column should contain all the metals used in your antibody panel. ‘full_stack’ and ‘ilastik_stack’ columns should be used to identify which metals to include in boolean labelling (1 = use or 0 = don’t use).
+- `metadata.csv` file containing your antibody panel to identify which corresponding `tiff` files are to be used for the full and Ilastik stacks (see [`--metadata.csv`](../usage.md#--metadata))

 - **‘NamesAndTypes’** module in all CellProfiler .cppipe files (see **Pipeline Adaptations**) will need to be edited to match your antibody panel and desired markers to identify cell nuclei and membranes.
 Other recommended changes to the pipeline are outlined below - **Pipeline Details**.

-## Pipeline Adaptations:
+## Pipeline adaptations

 - To view and edit the .cppipe files, download [CellProfiler(v3.1.8)](https://cellprofiler.org/ 'CellProfiler') as well as the custom plugins created by Bodenmiller group - smoothmultichannel.py and measureobjectintensitymultichannel.py (found [here](https://github.com/BodenmillerGroup/ImcPluginsCP 'CellProfiler Bodenmiller custom plugins')).
 Your own custom plugins can also be used.
 Open CellProfiler>Preferences and change ‘CellProfiler plugins directory’ path to where you stored the custom plugins.
 When saving the edited .cppipe files, make to sure export the file as a .cppipe and to name the files as either ‘full_stack_preprocessing’, ‘ilastik_stack_preprocessing’ or ‘segmentation’ in line with the schematic above.